JoeyRudd/ai-fitness-coach/README.md

 ## Testing

-Backend tests use pytest.

-Command (from repository root):
+Run tests from within the `backend/` directory (not the repo root):

 ```
+cd backend
 pytest -q
 ```

-Or use the provided VS Code task "Run Pytests".
-The Gemini key is optional during tests; absence triggers deterministic fallback text which tests account for.
+You can also use the VS Code task "Run Pytests" which invokes pytest with the correct context.
+The Gemini key is optional during tests; if absent, deterministic fallback responses are used.